bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 ## Chronic disease management devices

+### Artificial pancreas

+Medtronic and Insulet are known for their development of artificial pancreas systems that automatically adjust insulin levels in diabetic patients.

+Companies: Medtronic, Insulet are developing artificial pancreas

+### Smart Pillbox

+Smart pillboxes help manage medication schedules and ensure adherence to prescriptions and provides alerts whenever something is due.

+Companies: Tinylogics, and PillDrill are developing smart pillbox.

+### Smart med dispenser

+A smart medication dispenser intelligently manages and dispenses prescribed drugs, ensuring that patients take the correct dosage at the right times, thereby improving adherence and overall treatment efficacy.

-Contact us if you want to discuss your product’s challenges.
+Companies developing smart dispensers: HeroContact us if you want to discuss your product’s challenges.
 [Schedule a free consultation in 48 hours](/start-project/)!